programmercv/resume_exporter/README.md

 Because you might need your résumé data in a different format, but don't want to retype everything.

-Also: If you export to a [json file](spec/fixtures/example.json) you can use that with the ProgammerCV [jekyll theme](https://github.com/programmercv/theme) to host your résumé online.
+Also: If you export to a [json file](spec/fixtures/example.json) you can use that with the ProgammerCV [jekyll theme](https://github.com/programmercv/theme) to host a html version of your résumé online.

 ## Installation